jahidhasancse/Application/README.md

-I am from Developer A
+I am from Developer A. I love to do python coding!